Purchase Injection Grouting Products Online

 Q) My floor was poured too low and as a result it sits next to the footing.
 I constantly get moisture and leaks coming up through the floor and the joint between the two.
 What is your solution?

-A) The only solution that will work is the Between Slab Drainage System.
+A) It may be that the only solution that will work is the Between Slab Drainage System.
 The exterior weeping tile is at the same elevation on the other side of the footing.
 Water finds an equal elevation inside and outside, eventually, unless measures are taken to control it.
 By installing this system, you provide the drainage that should have been there when it was first constructed.
 As an added benefit your new floor will be level, bone dry, and warm due to the thermal break afforded by the Air Gap Membrane.

 Q) Moisture comes through my walls and I'm sure its not condensation.